dsavransky/grading/README.md

 # grading
-Routines for semi-automated grading of MATLAB coding assignments and interaction with Canvas and Qualtrics
+Routines for semi-automated grading of MATLAB coding assignments and interaction with Canvas and Qualtrics.

-Please note: the Canvas routines have the potential to bork your gradebook.
-Use at your own risk.
+Please note: the Canvas routines have the potential to bork your gradebook and (unlikely but possibly) whole course site. **Use at your own risk**.

 cornellGrading Installation